thewilkybarkid/libero-pattern-library/CODE-OF-CONDUCT.md

-Code of Conduct
+Code of conduct
 ===============

-The Libero community follows a [Code of Conduct](https://libero.pub/code-of-conduct).
+The Libero community follows a [Code of conduct](https://libero.pub/code-of-conduct).